What are student matinees?

 Pricing & Tickets

-Your Reservation Contract includes a breakdown of the number of seats you are reserving.
 These numbers will be used to create an invoice, which represents the total amount due for your participation.
 Seats are subject to availability at the time of making your reservation.

 Unfortunately, it is not possible for teachers to select their seats for Student Matinee performances.
 All seats are weighted equally and are assigned based on the overall seating needs of the performance.
-Requests for Accessibility or other special needs are welcomed and we will do our best to honor such requests.
+Requests for accessibility or other special needs are welcomed and we will do our best to honor such requests.

 Yes, when each performance reaches its capacity, those non-reserved schools will be placed on a waitlist and will be notified if any spots become available.